Red Jasper at a Glance

 - ✦Protection — historically carried as a shield against physical and spiritual harm

-- ✦Courage and determination — fuels the persistence to see challenges through
+- ✦Courage and determination — the persistence to see challenges through

-- ✦Dream insight — believed to aid in dream recall and interpretation
+- ✦Dream insight — said to aid in dream recall and interpretation

 Folklore & Legends

-In Norse mythology, Red Jasper was associated with the warrior god Thor, and Viking warriors would embed Red Jasper fragments in their shield bosses for protection in battle.
-Ancient Greek legend held that the red spots in certain jaspers were the petrified blood of heroes fallen in combat.
-Aboriginal Australian elders used Red Jasper in initiation ceremonies, believing it could connect young men to the ancestral Dreamtime.
+In Norse mythology, Red Jasper was associated with the warrior god Thor, and Viking warriors embedded Red Jasper fragments in their shield bosses for protection.
+Ancient Greek legend held that the red spots in certain jaspers were the petrified blood of heroes who fell in combat.
+Aboriginal Australian elders used Red Jasper in initiation ceremonies, believing it connected young men to the ancestral Dreamtime.
 In medieval lapidary traditions, Red Jasper was prescribed to stop nosebleeds and reduce inflammation.

 Geological Profile